• Skip to primary navigation

 3. Knead the pizza dough and let it rise (1st rise).
 Turn the dough out onto a lightly floured work surface and knead it for 10 to 12 minutes until it's soft, smooth, and pliable.
 Add a sprinkle of flour every now and again if needed to keep the dough from sticking to the countertop as you knead, but be careful not to add too much.
 Place the kneaded dough into a lightly oiled bowl, cover, and allow to rise for 2 hours in the oven with the light turned on, or at room temperature (70°F/21°C) until doubled in size.

 4. Portion and shape the dough.
 Punch down the risen dough to remove air bubbles and divide it into 4 equal pieces.
-Shape each piece into a ball and roll them each on the countertop to seal the bottom and create a uniform dough round.
+Shape each piece into a ball and roll each on the countertop to seal the bottom and create a uniform dough round.

 5. Let the dough balls rise (2nd rise).
 Place the dough balls onto a lightly oiled baking pan, brush them lightly with oil, and cover the dough with sustainable cling film, OR place them onto a lightly floured baking pan, dust them with a little more flour, and cover them with a clean lint-free kitchen towel.
-Allow the dough to rise for 30 minutes, or until they become puffy and hydrated looking.
+Allow the dough to rise for 30 minutes, or until it becomes puffy and hydrated looking.

 6. Roll out the pizza dough: Roll out the pizza dough on a lightly floured work surface or non-stick baking mat to ⅛ inch thick.
 Sprinkle the surface and the rolling pin as needed to keep the dough from sticking.
 Use the rolling pin to transfer the dough to a piece of parchment paper (as you would with pie crust) and place a cutting board underneath it for support while you top it. *If using a pizza peel, sprinkle a little semolina or cornmeal on it and transfer the pizza dough to the pizza peel.

-7. Top pizza and bake: Top the pizza with sauce, sprinkle with grated Grana Padano (or parm), and top it with grated mozzarella and the toppings of your choice.
+7. Top pizza and bake: Top the pizza with sauce, sprinkle with grated Grana Padano (or Parmesan), and op it with grated mozzarella and the toppings of your choice.
 Drizzle the pizza with a little extra virgin olive oil and transfer it to the oven to bake for about 8-10 minutes.
 Bake a few minutes longer if you're baking pizza at a lower temperature like 450°F/232°C., and bake it a couple of minutes less if your oven is at 500°F-550°F, and Enjoy!

 Notes